xcarol/overmaps/README.md

 ## Application signing and publishing

-As this is a one time process, I cannot step back to do the process again, so here it is useful information in case it is needed do this process again.
+As this is a one time process, I cannot step back to do the process again, so here I leave useful information in case it is needed do this process again.
 God willing 🤞😅.

 Links to follow: